lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

         	- was mentioned [predicate verb][passive form of verb]
         	- in newspaper [adverbial of place]
   	- main clause:
-    	- the numebr of visitors to Frinley has now increased
+    	- the number of visitors to Frinley has now increased
-      	- the number ofvisitors to Frinley
+      	- the number of visitors to Frinley
       	- has increased [predicate verb][present perfect]
       	- now [adverbial of time of predicate verb]

-The tree was planted near the church fifity years ago, but it is only in recent years that it has gained/ɡeɪnd/ an evil/ˈiːv(ə)l/ reputation.
+The tree was planted near the church fifty years ago, but it is only in recent years that it has gained/ɡeɪnd/ an evil/ˈiːv(ə)l/ reputation.
   - compound sentence:
-  	- the tree was planted near the church fifity years ago
+  	- the tree was planted near the church fifty years ago
     	- the tree
     	- was planted
     	- near the church
-    	- fifity years ago
+    	- fifty years ago
   	- but
   	- it is only in recent years that it has gained an evil reputation 只是在最近几年，它才获得了一个坏名声
     	- it has gained an evil reputation